 |Select 6 credits from a combination of WGS and approved cross-listed Graduate (G) or Undergraduate/Graduate (U/G) courses in other programs and departments||6|

-No more than 6 credits in U/G courses can apply toward the certificate, and a maximum of three credits in independent study may count toward the 15 credits required for the certificate.
-Thesis and research credits may not be counted toward the Certificate.
+No more than 6 credits in U/G courses can apply toward the certificate, and a maximum of 3 credits in independent study may count toward the 15 credits required for the certificate.
+Thesis and research credits may not be counted toward the certificate.

 No more than 20% of the required credits may be taken at an institution other than UWM.
 These courses are subject to Graduate School transfer policy and must be approved by the director of the certificate program.

 A minimum cumulative 3.00 grade point average in certificate courses taken at UWM is required.